aamazie/mewtwo/README.txt

 How to Compile and Run:
 Save the Script:

-Save the script as rat_scanner.rs.
+Save the script as mewtwo.rs.

 Compile the Script: